-Semester 1 is about systems modeling and applied control.
-In semester 2 you focus on sustainable energy systems and an elective module.
+Semester 1 is about Systems Modeling and Applied Control.
+In semester 2 you focus on Sustainable Energy Systems and an elective module: Smart Power Supply or Hydrogen Technology.
 Semester 3 is all about your major project.
 Here you investigate a real-life problem in an industrial or research setting.

 Systems modeling and applied control